sophosia/sophosia-api/README.md

 }
 ```

-See the repo [Sample Plugin](https://github.com/sophosia/sample-plugin) for more usage.
+See the repo [Sample Plugin](https://github.com/sophosia/sample-plugin) for more detailed usage.
+In this repo, you can find the usage of `vite` build, integration with the frontend framework `vue`, and the use of `github action` to automate the release of your plugin.